 - Look out for free walking tours.

 - Venice has some decent hostels which are a great option if you don’t mind bunking in a dorm.
 They usually have cheap drinks too.

 - Consider staying in Treviso and catching the train in for sightseeing – Treviso has cheaper hotels and food and is a beautiful city,

 Best tours of Venice

-If you want to find out the best tours in Venice, I share my favourites in my guide to the 18 Best Things To Do In Venice.
+If you want to find out the best tours in the city, I share my favourites in my guide to the 45 Best Things To Do In Venice.
 If you book only one tour, make it the Doge Palace.
 Not only will you get skip-the-line access to St Marks’ Basillica and Doge Palace, you get rare access to the Basilica Terrance and a chance to go inside the Bridge of Sighs.

 Want to experience Venice carnival but not visiting in spring?
 There are some great activities on year round from a carnival themed walking tour, a carnival pub crawl to carnival mask making.

 If the tours above don’t tickle your fancy, check out Get Your Guide.
 You’ll find a whole host of full and half day tours in Venice and the beauty is you can compare prices and read reviews before you commit.

 Looking for a tour of Italy?
 If you’re looking for a more planned trip aroundItaly, my favourite tour company is Intrepid Travel.
 Above all else, they’ll take you places where you’re going to get those photo moments you won’t get on most other tours.

 Best Day Trip From Venice – The Prosecco Wine Region